aanglin07/york-u-project-backend/README.md

 Use the command "npm run dev", this runs the project in the development mode, on http://localhost:3000 to view it in your browser and also in Thunder Client or Postman to make use of the different routes created within the project.

+## How to build and run the docker container
+* Use the command "docker build -t jersey_app_mysql .", this will build the image.
+* Use the command "docker run -p Host_Port:3000 jersey_app_mysql", this will run the docker container.
+HOST_PORT is any random number that you want to use on your machine as the port number.
+* Use the command "docker container ls", this will display the running containers.

 You may also see any lint errors in the console.